karthikvengg/spo.workforcemanager/README.md

 ---
 **REST Endpoints**

-POST request to http://localhost:8080 with the input json.
+POST request to http://localhost:8090 with the input json.
+The default port number is port:**8090**

 ***Example 1***